 A report capping a two-year investigation by the Republican-led House Intelligence Committee was released in November 2014.
 It repudiated “the swirl of rumors and unsupported allegations” over the Benghazi assault, and found there was never a “stand-down” order blocking rescue efforts, though other Republicans questioned the report’s accuracy.
 The newest investigation, by the House Benghazi select committee, held its first hearing in September 2014.
 Republicans plan to look into why Ambassador Chris Stevens was in Benghazi despite known dangers from militant groups.
 Republican leaders say they also want to know why the U.S. military didn’t rescue Stevens and the others.
 These issues have already been reviewed by Congress, news organizations and the State Department’s independent Accountability Review Board, which blamed mid-level officials for inadequate security measures.
 Nonetheless, the committee is pressing ahead.
 It issued subpoenas in March for more Clinton e-mails after it was reported that she used a personal e-mail account while she was secretary of state; the State Department released the first 296 of these e-mails on May 22.
-Clinton’s lawyer says she will testify once again.
+Clinton will testify once again on Oct.
+22.